 Summer in Australia means snakes are about, and a major concern for every canine family is a snake bite on a dog.
 But what exactly should you do if your dog is bitten, or you suspect they might have been bitten?
 Here’s how we saved my dog from a brown snake bite.

-Most Aussies know what to do for a snake bite on humans – call 000 immediately for an ambulance, wrap the whole limb which has been bitten with a pressure immobilisation bandage (not too tight) and keep the bite victim calm and still to keep the heart rate down.
+Most Aussies know what to do for a snake bite on humans: call 000 immediately for an ambulance, wrap the whole limb with a pressure immobilisation bandage (not too tight) and keep the bite victim calm and still to keep the heart rate down.

 But for a snake bite on a dog, it tends to be much more difficult.
 For a start, they have plenty of fur, which can make it difficult – even impossible – to identify the actual site of the bite.

-A number of years ago, I had a first-hand encounter when my dog Shelton – a then four year-old black Labrador – was bitten by a brown snake that seemed to come out of nowhere.
+A number of years ago, I had a first-hand encounter when my dog Shelton (pictured right) – a then four-year-old black Labrador – was bitten by a brown snake.

-It was a public holiday, part of a long weekend, and a group of us were on the family farm in rural NSW.
+It was a long weekend, and a group of us were on the family farm in rural NSW.

 Shelton was running along the driveway in front of us in the ute, when something darted out from the grass and briefly got tangled between his legs, before being flicked behind him and under the ute.

 It happened so unbelievably fast – just a flash – that we didn’t really know what it was.
-Pondering that it may have been a large stick that we didn’t want in the way, we stopped the car and looked around to try and identify what the flash had been.
-We soon found out: a large Eastern brown snake, that had slithered back off the driveway to hide beside a large rock.
+Pondering that it may have been a large stick that we didn’t want in the way, we stopped the car and looked around to try and find it.
+Instead, we found a large Eastern brown snake that had slithered off the driveway to hide beside a large rock.

-I picked up Shelton, put him in my lap in the car, and we raced back to the house to call the emergency vet.
-I lay him on the cool floor and tried to keep him calm and still (as much as you can keep a young Labrador still!) while checking for any puncture wounds.
+I picked up Shelton and we raced back to the house to call the vet.
+Laying him on the cool floor and trying to keep him calm and still (as much as you can keep a young Labrador still!), I checked him over for any puncture wounds.
 (See also our article on 7 warning sings of an unhealthy dog to look out for.)

 Emotional, and expensive, dilemma